MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-your-team-hierarchy.md

 * There can only be one hierarchy file applied per organization.
 However, you can include different parts of your organization together as distinct hierarchies of nodes within one CSV file.
 For example, Contoso Pharmaceuticals has a Pharmacy root node and a Retail root node.
 Both root nodes have multiple rows of descendants and there's no overlap between them.
 * Only leaf nodes can be recipients of a publication.
 Other nodes in the hierarchy are helpful for selecting recipients of a publication.
 * A team can only be represented one time in a hierarchy.
 * A hierarchy can contain up to 15,000 nodes.
+We plan to work with customers to raise this limit for larger organizations.

 ### Example hierarchy